dougives/wisp/README.md

 If you are providing remote control through a tethered cell phone, you should ensure the battery has a full charge when starting the kit, if possible.
 Some cheap devices may not draw enough current to keep up with the power consumed by a constant data connection.

+### Thermal Management
+The combination of multiple radios, the Raspberry Pi, and cellular modem will get very toasty.
+The Panda PAU06's run especially hot.
+If you don't mind the heat, you will end up with melted radios or worse.
+Do a test run with your chosen bag/enclosure at room temperature beforehand, to ensure it provides suitable heat dissipation.
+If you must use the kit in a hot environment, like inside a vehicle on a warm day, take some extra steps to prevent overheating.
+In the case of a vehicle, setting the climate controls for A/C and remote starting the vehicle intermittently will suffice.

+Some cheap cell phones are prone to overheating due to the combination of the additional gear and the need to regularly transmit data.
+They may shut off under these conditions, preventing remote control.
+Placing the phone in a separate compartment from the rest of the kit will help, but you are better off using a different device.

+If you intend to operate the kit covertly, keep in mind that the heat may draw attention in unexpected ways.
+If it is left on the dashboard of a vehicle during a snowy day, it will melt the snow and ice.
+There will be a nice round clear space on the windshield, centering the kit in view, where everything else is otherwise covered in snow!

 ## Software
 ### Wisp
 Wisp install instructions are detailed in [rpi-install.md](https://raw.githubusercontent.com/dougives/wisp/master/rpi-install.md).
 The steps should be similar for non-raspian systems.
 Wisp depends on `aireplay-ng` from [aircrack-ng](http://www.aircrack-ng.org/) to transmit deauth frames.
 Notably, you will need to build Python-3.7.1 for the device, which is also described in the rpi-install.md file.